tytydraco/yessleep/out/I_recieved_a_CD_from_an_unknown_sender_that_had_my_full_name_and_birth_date_on_it_I_hope_I_dont_have_to_watch_anything_like_it_again_Update.md

 I was curious as to how Alexandria didn't notice this.
 I took the CD out of its case.
 As I attempted to flip it around to check the back of it for scratches, it fell out of my hands and landed on the floor.
 I didn't hesitate to drag the CD back and forth across the floor repeatedly, scratching it to oblivion.

 I picked the CD up and took it downstairs to show Alexandria.
 I told her I found it in her room.
 I held it in front of her.
 She asked me if she could see it.
 I handed it to her.
 As she looked at the front of the disk, she developed a look of disgust.
-She turned it around.
+Then she turned the disk around.

 "I already scratched it," I said.